github/git-sizer/README.md

     Use the `--json` option to get output in JSON format, which includes the raw numbers.

+    By default, only statistics above a minimal level of concern are reported.
+Use `--verbose` to report all statistics.
+Use `--threshold=<value>` to suppress the reporting of statistics below the specified level of concern. (`<value>` is interpreted as a numerical value corresponding to a number of asterisks.)
+Use `--critical` to report only statistics with a critical level of concern (equivalent to `--threshold=30`).

     Note that if a value overflows its counter (which should only happen for malicious repositories), the corresponding value is displayed as `∞` in tabular form, or truncated to 2³²-1 or 2⁶⁴-1 (depending on the size of the counter) in JSON mode.

     To get a list of other options, run